Galveston, Oh Galveston!

 Well Known Song

-Those of us who live close to this city located next to the sun drenched beaches of the Gulf of Mexico can identify with many of the words from this song because of personal experience watching the “sea waves crashing” in “Galveston, Oh Galveston.”
+Those of us who live close to this city located next to the sun-drenched beaches of the Gulf of Mexico can identify with many of the words from this song because of personal experience watching the “sea waves crashing” in “Galveston, Oh Galveston.”
 Getting to experience the “sea winds blowing” while watching “sea birds flying in the sun” is quite typical.

 Please enjoy Glen Campbell’s rendition of this song in the video below.

-There are a great abundance of seabirds that can be spotted at all times of the year in Galveston.
+There is a great abundance of seabirds that can be spotted at all times of the year in Galveston.
 Well over 300 species of migratory birds seasonally pass by this barrier island on their flights from Alaska to places in South America.
 There is an annual birding festival called Featherfest.
 If there are birders out there who have not yet visited this island, you should put this on your bucket list.

 “The Oleander City”

 The International Oleander Society is based in Galveston, Texas.
 It is abundantly clear to visitors as well as residents that oleanders thrive in that location.
-There is a huge variety of different types of oleanders and the city is ablaze with colorful blooming shrubs for many months of the year.
+There is a vast variety of different types of oleanders, and the city is ablaze with colorful blooming shrubs for many months of the year.
 Also the official flower of Galveston…there is an annual Oleander Garden Festival and sale of these hardy shrubs.

 UTMB Medical School

-Hopefully you will never need to visit this state of the art medical school in Galveston for treatment.
-But should the occasion arise, it offers top notch care as well as teaching future doctors, nurses, researchers and therapists of all types.
+Hopefully, you will never need to visit this state of the art medical school in Galveston for treatment.
+But should the occasion arise, it offers top-notch care as well as teaching future doctors, nurses, researchers and therapists of all types.
 It holds the distinction of being the very first medical school in all of Texas.
 It has a level one trauma center and has a national bio-containment laboratory…one of only two in the U.S.